meet the team

 Engineered Wood: A New Timber Alternative

 With the look and feel of natural timber, backed by 12 months of performance testing for the public realm, engineered wood joins Street Furniture Australia’s selection of batten materials.
 Designers and place custodians can now choose from three batten options to achieve a timber look: natural Spotted Gum hardwood, low maintenance aluminium Wood Without Worry, and engineered wood known as Onewood HRT.
-This new hardwood alternative offers the natural warmth of timber with simplified care.
-What is engineered wood?Onewood HRT (Homogeneous Reconstituted Timber) is a solid engineered timber, made from fast-growing FSC and PEFC-certified poplar and eucalyptus fibres that are compressed under heat and pressure with a resin binder.
-Unlike plywood it is solid throughout with an organic grain and, like real hardwood, can be sanded to refresh.
-Street Furniture …
+See our Engineered Wood: Onewood HRT brochure or book a presentation.
+What is engineered wood?Onewood HRT (Homogeneous Reconstituted Timber) is a solid engineered timber, made from fast-growing FSC certified poplar and eucalyptus fibres that are compressed under heat and pressure with a resin binder.
+It is solid throughout with an organic grain and, like real hardwood, can be sanded to refresh.
+Street Furniture Australia partners with a Singapore-based …

 • 7 oct 2025